Submitting a Portfolio

 - Art Education alumni may take courses within any undergraduate degree program with met prerequisites.

-- Alumni from the Illustrative Design program may take courses from within either the Illustration or Graphic Design programs.
+- Alumni from the Illustrative Design program may take courses from within the required degree listings and elective offerings.

 - Alumni are responsible for any tool kit, supplies, books, or software charges.